codeincrypt/docker-kubernetes/react-dockerhub-k8.md

 This guide provides steps to deploy React applications (CRA & Vite) using Docker and Kubernetes.
 It covers:
 - Writing Dockerfiles for both development and production.
 - Building and running Docker containers.
-- Pushing images to Docker Hub.
+- Pushing images to Docker Hub or AWS ECR.
 - Creating Kubernetes deployment and service manifests.
 - Deploying and managing the application in Kubernetes.

 With this setup, you can efficiently deploy and scale React applications in a containerized environment.